Angular correlation of the two gamma rays produced in the thermal neutron capture on gadolinium-155 and gadolinium-157: Experiment

 \subsection{Experiment And Data Collection}

 The data presented in this analysis were recorded in December, 2014, with the ANNRI germanium (Ge) spectrometer at the the Materials and Life Science Experimental Facility (MLF) of J-PARC.
 The MLF provides a pulsed neutron beam with energies from a few meV up to 100 keV.
 Gadolinium oxide powder targets (Gd$_2$O$_3$) enriched with ${}^{155}$Gd (91.85\%) and ${}^{157}$Gd (88.4\%) were placed inside the ANNRI Ge spectrometer, which consists of two basic parts: two cluster detectors placed perpendicular to the beam pipe, and eight coaxial detectors placed in a horizontal plane containing the beam pipe and the gadolinium target~\cite{Kimura2012, Kin2011, Kino2011, Kino2014}.
-The two cluster detectors and the only one of the coaxial detectors were operational during the experiment.
-A complete description of our experiment and the analysis method, using the two cluster detectors, which consisted of a total of 14 Ge crystals, can be found in our previous publications~\cite{Hagiwara, Tanaka}
+The two cluster detectors and only one of the coaxial detectors were operational during the experiment.
+A complete description of our experiment and the analysis method, using the two cluster detectors, which consisted of a total of 14 Ge crystals, can be found in our previous publications~\cite{Hagiwara, Tanaka}.

 In the present analysis, we analysed the data recorded by the single coaxial detector in the horizontal plane in addition to the two cluster detectors.
 The overall view of the ANNRI spectrometer including both the cluster detectors and the coaxial detectors is shown in Fig.1(a); the detailed geometry of the single coaxial detector and its lead shield is shown in Fig.1(b) and Fig.1(c).
 The energy threshold for $\gamma$ detection of the coaxial detector was about 300 keV.
 The other seven coaxial crystal detectors were in repair and were not operational during our experiment.
-These 15 detectors cover about 16$\%$ of the 4$\pi$ solid angle.
-The measurement of background events from neutron beam interactions with the materials surrounding the gadolinium target was performed with an empty target setup.
-The background level was extremely low, at a level of 0.1$\%$~\cite{Hagiwara, Tanaka}.
+The single coaxial detector covers 1.0\% and the cluster detectors cover about 15\% of the 4$\pi$ solid angle for a $\gamma$ ray from the target.
+As already stressed in the introduction, the present measurement of the angular correlation of the two $\gamma$ rays over the entire region of $cos\theta_{12}$ has been made possible by the combination of the coaxial detector and the cluster detectors.